by Mindy McGinnis

 This is why going the trad-pub route was right for me.
 I can't think outside the box when it comes to promotion and marketing.
 The sheer number of blogs, Facebook pages, Twitter accounts and self-published books available makes me want to burrow into a hole and hope for the best as opposed to standing up and proving that I'm different from them in a really new and awesome way.

 With the marketing department of a traditional publishing house behind me I don't have to do that.
-And that's good because I can't do that.
-It's not what I'm made for.
+And that's good because I

 I don't mind signing away the money (and yes, the rights too!) that I gave my house when we went into contract because they're offering me something I don't have - a massive built-in following, shelf space in major retailers, an art department to make my cover, and who knows what kind of marketing that I couldn't finance in a million years of working as a high-school librarian.